Development Delayed As SF Commission Wants Less Aggressive Design

 MEDA’s move to delay the project drew some controversy, in part because of a report in Socketsite indicating that MEDA had a policy of being “universally opposed to any development along Mission Street.”
 The quote, based on a planning document, was drawn from a statement by the developer about MEDA rather than from a representative of MEDA.

-Papadopoulos denied that MEDA has such a policy, saying that the agency does not oppose market rate development that make significant concessions.
+Papadopoulos denied that MEDA has such a policy, saying that the agency does support below-market-rate developments and does not oppose market rate developments that make significant concessions.

 “The most important thing is that the project provide as much affordable housing as possible, retain blue collar jobs, preferably provide opportunities for immigrant families entering the neighborhood,” he said in an earlier interview.
 “And so we’re looking for projects to include each of those kinds of components, when possible, into their design.”